milesepstein13/severe-thunderstorm-analysis/readme.md

          * `BS_NUM`: the brier score for all grid points on date between the outlook probability of seeing a storm report within 25 miles of a point and whether that actually occurred.
          * `RMSE_NUM`: the RMSE between the outlook probability of seeing a storm report within 25 miles and the PPH probability
          * `NEIGH_NUM`: the MSE between outlook probability of seeing a storm report within 25 miles and the true probability, as given by the fraction of the 5x5 nearest gridpoints that had a storm report within 25 miles.
+       * Metrics Using Probabilistic Contingency Tables
          * `POD[_H/W/T]` (Probability of Detection): The mean probability of any [hail/wind/tornado] hazard occurance in the Day 1 outlook across grid squares for which there was a verifying event within 25 miles
          * `FART[_H/W/T]` (False Alarm Rate): The mean probability of any [hail/wind/tornado] hazard occurance in the Day 1 outlook across grid squares for which there was NOT a verifying event within 25 miles
            * Note that POD and FART are the non-squared (unless you set `squared = True`) contributions to the BS by at verifying and non-verifying grid squares respectively.
+         * Note that POD and FART are the non-squared (unless you set `squared = True`) contributions to the BS by at verifying and non-verifying grid squares respectively.
          * `HR[_H/W/T]` (Hit Rate): the fraction of grid squares for which any [hail/wind/tornado] hazard occurred within 25 miles, weighted by the Day 1 outlook probability.
          * `FAR[_H/W/T]` (False Alarm Ratio): the fraction of grid squares for which any [hail/wind/tornado] hazard did not within 25 miles, weighted by the Day 1 outlook probability.
 This, not False Alarm Rate, is the (continious analog of the) industry-standard metric used to measure false alarms.
+           * Note that for any day, HR and FARATIO sum to 1 (unluess there is no outlook, in which case both are set to zero)
          * Note that for any day, HR and FARATIO sum to 1 (unluess there is no outlook, in which case both are set to zero)
        * Metrics using optical flow displacement vectors:
          * `E_SH[_H/W/T]` (East Shift): Average eastward (negative is westward) shift from all-hazard [hail/wind/tornado] outlooks to pph using Farneback optical flow (m).
 Average is taken across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).
          * `N_SH[_H/W/T]` (North Shift): Average northward (negative is southward) shift from all-hazard [hail/wind/tornado] outlooks to pph using Farneback optical flow (m).
 Average is taken across all gridpoints, weighted by outlook probability (or PPH probability if outlook is zero).